St. Helena Parish Profile

 Increase productivity and profitability of Louisiana agriculture

-• Conduct Ag Field Days
+• Conduct Forestry Field Days

 • Demonstrate new disease resistant varieties of vegetables

-• Write news column, webpage content and seminars on agriculture practices.
+• Write news column, webpage content and seminars on agriculture practices

-• Conduct farm and home educational visits.
+• Conduct farm and home educational visits

 • Monthly meeting, St. Helena Cattlemen Co. management